m-e-h/meh-colors/README.md

 Adds an array from light to dark for each specified base-color.

-The `_base.colors.scss` just contains some variables to get with.
+The `_base.colors.scss` just contains some variables to get started with.

     @import "utils.colors";